solsihajung/silentmovie/README.md

 # silentmovie

-adding audio using deep learning to a silent movie
+Objective : adding audios to silent film using generative AI.